caleblawrence/instagram-to-sms/README.md

 ## Dependencies and repos that made this project possible
-This project relies on the [Intagram Scraper](https://github.com/rarcega/instagram-scraper) project by [rarcega](https://github.com/rarcega) to download all the images from someone's Instagram profile and I use [Twillio](www.twillio.com) to send text messages.
+This project relies on the [intagram-scraper](https://github.com/rarcega/instagram-scraper) project by [rarcega](https://github.com/rarcega) to download all the images from someone's Instagram profile and I use [Twillio](www.twillio.com) to send text messages.

 I also used [Flask](http://flask.pocoo.org/) and [Ngrok](https://ngrok.com/) to create a simple file server so that I could create a public URL for the downloaded images so that Twillio could send them.